The Wonderful Adventures of Nils: Legacy

 Nils is also depicted in the logo of the digital map company Tele Atlas.

 The sights Nils sees as he and his goose roam the provinces of Sweden are depicted in a series of Christmas plates produced by Rörstrand Pottery.
 The series began in 1970 and continued until 1999.
 The plates illustrate the topography, architecture, industry, and wildlife of Sweden.

-Influence on later fantasy

-Lev Grossman's fantasy novel The Magicians includes numerous allusions to earlier works such as The Narnia Series and the Harry Potter books.
-The influence of Nils Holgersson is evident in a key episode where a class of students nearing graduation from a School of Magic are set a major test: to be transformed into wild geese and undertake an epic flight, all the way from Upper New York State to Antarctica.
+Lev Grossman's fantasy novel The Magicians includes numerous allusions to earlier works such as The Chronicles of Narnia series and the Harry Potter books.
+The influence of Nils Holgersson is evident in a key episode where a class of students nearing graduation from a School of Magic are set in a major test: to be transformed into wild geese and undertake an epic flight, all the way from Upper New York State to Antarctica.